yashikota/genenv/README.md

 - `-I, --interactive`: Run in interactive mode, prompting for values
 - `-C, --compare`: Compare with existing `.env` file and add only new fields
 - `-S, --skip-existing`: Skip fields that already exist in the `.env` file
-- `-N, --new`: Create a new `.env` file from scratch without a template
 - `-h, --help`: Show help information
 - `-v, --version`: Show version information